 Did You Make Market Transactions or Sell Stocks?

 Most taxpayers who own stocks and bonds have the bulk of their holdings in tax-advantaged accounts, such as 401(k) plans, 403(b) plans or Individual Retirement Accounts.
-The IRS allows the money to grow tax-free, and those accounts add little complexity to your taxes until you reach your 70s and must begin taking the money out.
+The IRS allows the money to grow, with compounding interest, tax-free, and those accounts add little complexity to your taxes until you reach your 70s and must begin taking the money out.
 If, however, you own investments in taxable accounts, things get trickier.

 Dividends are taxable, so you’ll need to gather any tax forms your brokerage sends to the IRS each winter.
 When you sell an investment, you must determine your cost basis —how much you paid for the shares before any splits — and whether the long-term or short-term rate for capital gains applies.
 If you’re culling a loser from your portfolio, the loss can offset other gains.

 If you’ve invested in gold, bear in mind that securities tied to gold can create some thorny tax issues.
 The same can be applied to Bitcoin and other cryptocurrencies, and for complicated trading strategies such as options, the AICPA’s April Walker says.
 In other words, the more active your brokerage account, the more likely you’ll want to lean on a professional for guidance.